 For a complete system map, schedules, fares, and other information, visit the IndyGo website.

-Recently expanded to now include 50 stations, 575 bikes, and five new adaptive-use bicycles, the Pacers Bikeshare system offers grab-and-go two-wheelers throughout downtown and across the Indianapolis Cultural Trail.
-Riders can purchase an annual pass for $80 that allows for unlimited 30-minute rentals; or they can pay by the ride, which costs $1 to access the bike plus 15 cents per mile.
+With 50 stations, 575 bikes, and five new adaptive-use bicycles, the Pacers Bikeshare system offers grab-and-go two-wheelers throughout downtown and across the Indianapolis Cultural Trail.
+Riders can purchase an annual pass for $125 that allows for unlimited 60-minute rentals; or they can pay by the ride, which costs $1 to access the bike plus 15 cents per mile.
 Before you hop in the saddle, you’ll need to take care of business via an app or at any bikeshare station kiosk.
 Bikes are available to rent 24/7, and they can be picked up at and returned to any dock space.

 In addition to a Pacers Bikeshare station, the historic Indianapolis City Market also houses the Indy Bike Hub YMCA, a fitness-oriented facility featuring the first secure indoor bicycle parking garage in the country, as well as a full-service bike shop, locker rooms, and showers.
 The goal of the whole operation is to encourage and support a community of dedicated local bike commuters.